Particular/Workshop/exercises/03 - Sagas.md

 ### Step 2

 Now we'll add products.
-A minor problem is that we can't add `IList<int>` for the products as NServiceBus persisters can't map this properly to tables or documents in SQL-Server and/or RavenDB.
+A minor problem is that we can't add `IList<int>` for the products as NServiceBus persisters can't map this properly to tables or documents in SQL Server and/or RavenDB.
 We need a complex type.
 Create a class called `Product`, and in `ShippingSagaData` add a property of `ICollection<Product>` to contain the products.
 Of course the `Product` class needs to hold the unique id of each ordered product, so we need to add a property for that as well.
 We'll end up with a class like this:

 ```c#
 class ShippingSagaData : ContainSagaData